mateen-mahi/complete-auth-in-express/README.md

 +# User Authentication API

-This API provides a user authentication system with endpoints for login, registration, password reset, and verification.
+This API provides a user authentication system with endpoints for login, registration, password reset, and Email verification.
 Below is a guide on how to set up and use the API.

 ---